victorinchrist/InDecision/index.md

 The bar graph below unpacks the complexities of student loan debt through three major lenses: **Institution Type and Major**, **Racial and Gender Disparities**, and **Personal Circumstances**, offering crucial insights that can shape your understanding of education policy debates.

 Diving deeper into each claim made by each candidate, it's clear that Harris promotes the Biden administration's forgiveness programs and expanding income-driven repayment (IDR) plans like SAVE, capping payments to reduce monthly burdens.
 On the other hand, Trump administration will work on streamlining loan programs by consolidating federal repayment plans into fewer, simpler options.
-Furthermore, Trump expressed to reduce the government's role in student lending, encouraging private-sector competition, bettering student loan rates, etc.
+Furthermore, Trump expressed an intent to reduce the government's role in student lending, encouraging private-sector competition, bettering student loan rates, etc.

 Harris administration is most likely to target black and hispanic borrowers, those unmarried with dependents, for-profit borrowers and those in healthcare fields.
 In contrary, Trump will likely aim for 30/older individuals, those who are in/went to private nonprofits, engineering & copmuter science students and male borrowers.
 In the following two, we study how each group of people in each category are affected by student loan debt.